httptoolkit/httptoolkit-website/src/docs/reference/view-page.md

 It's also possible to expand the request and response body cards, so they fill the entire pane.
 In this case, only that card will be shown.

+Lastly, there's a footer shown at the button, offering quick access to various actions related to the selected event.

 ### The API Card
 _Only available with [HTTP Toolkit Pro](/get-pro/)_